hankbao/libreboot/docs/fsf-distros/index.md

-Explaining Why We Don\'t Endorse FSF-endorsed Systems
+Explaining Why We Don't Endorse FSF-endorsed Systems
 =====================================================

-We are asked why we don\'t endorse most FSF-endorsed distributions, usually well-known within the FSF community.
+We are asked why we don't endorse most FSF-endorsed distributions, usually well-known within the FSF community.

 To learn more about the GNU+Linux systems that we do endorse, check out